Vets announce Scotland’s top pet model

-A dog from Refrew has fought off competition from hundreds of other pets to be crowned Scotland’s Top Pet Model.
+A dog from Renfrew has fought off competition from hundreds of other pets to be crowned Scotland’s Top Pet Model.

 Clyde, a Briard, topped the public vote to conclude the nationwide search, started in May by Vets4Pets’ 24 Scottish practices.